Sentence Improvement

 1. View Hint View Answer Discuss in Forum

-Hence, but not exactly a free man is the right usage.
+Hence, nor did I is the right usage.

-Hence, but not exactly a free man is the right usage.
+Hence, nor did I is the right usage.

 1. View Hint View Answer Discuss in Forum